stefanpluess/jupy-frontend/README.md

 # jupy-frontend
-The Frontend Repository for the Jupyter-Canvas
+The Frontend Repository for the Jupy-Canvas

 ![Jupy](/public/jupy.jpg)